 The Derryman is committed to ensuring that the right decisions are made as quickly as possible and that DOE delivers a better environment and a stronger economy.

 Before committing to public life full-time, Mark worked in an accountancy firm.
-He is married to Anne and has a son, Luke.
+He is married to Anne and has a son, Luke and a daughter Lily.
 Mark is a keen runner and a follower of GAA and soccer, particularly Everton FC.

 The Permanent Secretary, Leo O'Reilly (PDF, 24 KB), is the Minister's principal adviser on all aspects of the Department's responsibilities and is the Accounting Officer for all Departmental expenditure.
 He is assisted by the Deputy Secretary and by the Chief Executives of, Driver & Vehicle Agency (DVA), and the Northern Ireland Environment Agency (NIEA) who are also Accounting Officers for the expenditure of their respective Agencies; and by Directors who manage the divisions.